 The answer to your question depends on multiple factors including the length of the employment break and how long you have worked before and after the break.
-Most lenders and mortgage programs permit a break in your employment of up to six months as long as you have been back to work at least six months after the break and you have a one-to-two year work history prior to the break.
+The industry you work in and how you are compensated are also important factors.

 Additionally, lenders verify your employment when you apply for a mortgage but it may also be helpful to have your employer provide a letter that outlines your new job terms including your position, salary and employment status.

 Review Employment History Required for a Mortgage

 Another point to highlight is that lenders review your employer and line of work before and after the break.
 If you go back to work for the same company or in a similar field following your break, this may improve your ability to get approved for the mortgage.
 If you change companies or industries, the lender may require more information on your new job and employer or you may be required to wait longer before you apply for the loan.

 How you are compensated is another factor that lenders focus on.
 For example, if your compensation changes and you now earn most of your income from commissions or bonuses you may be required to wait one-to-two years before you apply for the mortgage.
 If you shift from a full-time position to a part-time role, this may also be problematic because your income may be negatively affected, which impacts the loan you can afford.